210426-java-react-enterprise/team-charlie-p2-ui/README.md

 # Features
 - Login and Registration
 - Logout and delete user
-- View most componenets in a user Dashboard
+- View most components in a user Dashboard
 - Takes in User ingredient input for searching for recipes
 - Query External API for Recipes
 - Favorite queried recipes and saves them to the user's acconut